substack/wit/readme.markdown

 command-line linux wireless toolkit

-#

-Connecting to 802.11 wireless access points on the command line is not very complicated once you can figure out how to turn off all the default services that get in your way and make everything difficult.

 This tool is a tiny wrapper around the `iw` and `wpa_supplicant` commands to make wireless networking from the command line simple and pleasant.